Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

-Businesses that foster a positive workplace atmosphere can reap the benefits of an engaged workforce.
-With an empowered employee culture, staffers are loyal, motivated to exceed company goals, and more likely to talk highly of their company.
+Businesses that foster a positive work environment can reap the benefits of an engaged workforce.
+With an empowered employee culture, staffers are loyal, motivated to exceed company goals and more likely to talk highly of their company.

 Conversely, a negative work environment is likely to cause turnover and hurt revenue.
 Learn the benefits of creating a positive workplace atmosphere and tips for making it happen.

-How a good workplace atmosphere leads to business success
+How a positive work environment leads to business success

-A workplace atmosphere that boosts employee morale provides many benefits, including improved productivity, increased creativity, stress reduction and strong company loyalty.
+A workplace environment that boosts employee morale provides many benefits, including improved productivity, increased creativity, stress reduction and strong company loyalty.
 Let’s take a closer look at these key advantages.

 • Productivity: A happy work culture can motivate workers to surpass goals, work efficiently and perform better overall.
 The result may be higher revenue for your business.
-[See the best tools for setting and tracking goals.]
+[See the best goal setting apps and goal tracking software.]

 • Improved health: A toxic company culture can increase stress both at work and at home.
 High stress levels cause physical and mental symptoms that can hurt workers’ overall performance.
 Employees are generally healthier when they work in a productive atmosphere, which can prevent sick days and leaves of absence.